The last installment from last week’s adventures in breaking in a Weber griddle takes the form of Blackened Catfish.

 Start by brushing your catfish filets with melted butter then coat liberally with blackened seasoning.

 I used a commercial blackened seasoning for this cook.
 I highly recommended this stuff.
 I don’t have a recipe of my own to share…sorry!
-Here is a link to one that looks nice but I haven’t tried.

 I preheated the cast iron griddle on HIGH for 20 minutes until the griddle was smoking and the Weber Genesis was at 500F.